bbalganjjm/natural_js/docs/implementation/current.md

     resource: ../governance/okf-conventions.md
     title: OKF conventions for the Natural-JS bundle
     git_blob: 8a4d4db0197ba476c9c1a3b76e897787cf2a2a29
-generated: { by: codex/gpt-6-sol, at: 2026-09-24T06:51:22Z }
+generated: { by: codex/gpt-6-sol, at: 2026-09-24T07:41:56Z }
 ---

 The Natural-JS 2.0 migration follows [the master roadmap](roadmap.md).
 Read this short checkpoint before starting or resuming a milestone.
 The 1.x code and usage concepts remain the factual reference until a 2.0 implementation replaces them.

 # Goal

 Deliver a TypeScript-first, jQuery-free, ESM Natural-JS 2.0 that preserves CVC and behavior attached to authored HTML.
-Keep only functions required by framework behavior; application formatting, validation rules, and general utilities stay with the application.
+Retain Form-used formatter/validator engines, built-in rules, and required helpers; remove only framework-unreachable utilities.

 # Checkpoint

 - M0 complete (2026-09-24): the clean 1.x baseline is commit b96e47a0d7e020d1878f7cecdf1b1a9f462d99a6 on master; development branch codex/natural-js-2 starts at that commit.
 - The changed docs check passed before M0 edits: 65 concepts, 16 reserved files, 0 errors, 0 warnings.
-- The approved roadmap keeps M0-M12 in order.
-Each milestone receives a detailed plan and review before implementation.
-M0 is complete; M1 contract work is the next reviewed scope.
+- The user approved M1 contract work on 2026-09-24 and corrected the migration boundary: Form-used formatter/validator behavior stays.
+A later M1 steering adds standards-conformant duplicate-ID handling, accessibility, fast binding, and nested JSON with row-local Select options.
+The M1 public contract and M2 scope are prepared for review; no 2.0 runtime code has changed.

 # Steps